s-t-e-v/carousel/README-draft.md

 ## Acknowledgements

 - Allah who made this and everything possible
-- ChatGPT which helped me:
+- ChatGPT (and extensivelly OpenAI and the people who produced the data GPT trained on) which helped me:
     - to understand the map array part of the project poster solution.
     - to embark into the process of analyzing the solution
 - React.dev for their tic-tac-toe tutorial and their documentation